EvelinFoxell/seniorchairs/README.md

 The company website for Senior Chairs, created with Jekyll.

 ## Features
-- Semantic markup
+- Semantic markup and a responsive CSS grid
-- Responsive CSS grid
+- Pluginless category pages with dynamic filtering
-- Pluginless category pages
+- Sitemap using `jekyll-sitemap` plugin
 - Intelligent `_config.yml` defaults

 ## Grunt